This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 5 Reasons Why I LOVE my Cricut Explore Air 2

 Reason #1: I love my Cricut Explore Air 2 because Cricut Design Space is so easy to use!
-I can access the program through the app or website and be able to access all of my saved files from any device.
+I can access the program through the app or website and am able to access all of my saved files from any device.

 But as soon as I am ready to cut I pull out my cell phone.